Updated: Jul 20

 These tarts were quick and easy to make.
 And once you have the cups made, you can realistically fill them with anything.
 I made the delicious cheesecake filling, but my friends who wanted this to be dairy-free filled it with coconut-based, non-dairy whipped cream instead.
 Those ones were just as delicious!

 I love that you get all the flavor of a classic tart in one bite!
 And with a much easier and quicker recipe than making a full tart.
-The sugar-cookie dough is soft and melts in your mouth, while the light, airy cheesecake filling provides the perfect compliment to the sweet and tart flavors from the fruit.
+The sugar-cookie dough is soft and melts in your mouth (you can also use store-bought to save time!), while the light, airy cheesecake filling provides the perfect compliment to the sweet and tart flavors from the fruit.

-This is a great recipe for cookouts, gatherings, and if you need to bake something delicious in a short amount of time!
+This is a great recipe for cookouts, gatherings, or if you need to bake something delicious in a short amount of time!

 3/4 cups butter

 2 tsp vanilla extract

 A pinch of salt